georgemusala/carts-challenge/README.md

 2. To update a cart:

-    Make a POST call to http://localhost:8080/carts/update
+    Make a PUT call to http://localhost:8080/carts/update/{cartCode}
     payload example:

    ```